ecorov/ecorov.github.io/_posts/2017-08-09-preview-python.md

 ~~~

-Now, let's add a line **python /var/www/py/preview.py &** in **/etc/rc.local** file, so any time the RPi starts, it will run the above code to generate updated preview page for media documents.
+Now, let's add a line "**python /var/www/py/preview.py &**" in "**/etc/rc.local**" file, so any time the RPi starts, it will run the above code to generate updated preview page for media documents.
 We can check if it works by reboot the RPi and take some pictures, then visit URL **RPi-IP/preview.html**